 This post “The Best Staple Products for Type 4 Natural Hair” is not sponsored, but contains affiliate links.
 For more information on the sponsored post and/or affiliate link policy, please click here.

-After almost 18 months of this natural hair journey, I finally figured out my wash day routine and staple natural hair products.
-When I first transitioned, I studied the Curly Girl Method heavily and wore mostly wash and gos, but now I use some products containing silicones, styling tools, straightening my hair, and wearing protective styles.
-Either way, my fro is growing and my curls are popping so clearly I’m doing SOMETHING right.
-If you’re a new natural with kinky or curly hair and looking for the best staple products for natural hair, here are some affordable suggestions of product staples to add to your hair care regimen.
+After almost 18 months of this natural hair journey, I have found natural hair care products that work well for my hair type during my wash day routine.
+When I first transitioned, I studied the Curly Girl Method on my short curls by only using products with natural ingredients and wore mostly wash and gos, but now I use styling tools, straighten my hair, and wear protective styles.
+Either way, my ‘fro is growing curls are popping, and I’m seeing consistent results, so clearly I’m doing SOMETHING right.

 Hair Growth after a year of using staple natural hair products in my natural hair regimen